November 23 2023

 Unincorporated artists’ collectives

 The person responsible for the collective submits the application on behalf of the group.
-Each new application for the collective must be submitted by the same person.

 What are the objectives of the program?